Whole Mace at a Glance

 Here are a few ideas to help you wow your guests at the next special dinner event.

 - Charcoal Smoked Chicken Tikka Biryani: Native to the Punjab region, chicken tikka is a popular dish in both Indian and Pakistani cuisines.
-Mace can be added along with other spices like cinnamon sticks, green cardamoms, and green chillies.
+Mace can be added along with other spices like cinnamon sticks, green cardamoms, and green chilies.
 You can also add a combination of star anise, ginger-garlic paste, turmeric powder, and bay leaves for an even more well-rounded flavor.

 - Mutton Posto Biryani: This Bengali dish is similarly perfected via an infusion of many spices.
 Some you may consider are coriander powder, turmeric powder, cumin powder, red chili powder, green cardamom, and garam masala powder.

 - Kathal Ke Shami Kebab: A very healthy recipe, this kathal ke shami kebab contains loads of protein, fiber, and vitamins.
-It begins with ⅓ cup of Bengal Gram lentil soaked overnight, and is then given a number of similar spices to those in the dishes mentioned above.
+It begins with ⅓ cup of Bengal Gram lentil soaked overnight and is then given a number of similar spices to those in the dishes mentioned above.

 Whole Mace Health Benefits

 Mace has many important health benefits.
 It can alleviate anxiety and symptoms of depression, boost blood circulation, improve nervous system function, massage and joint relief, and dental health.